 Tip 2: make a mixture of water and vinegar

 You can buy a cleaning agent, but it's cheaper to make it yourself.
-Do this by filling a glass with a layer of water and an equal layer of vinegar.
+For stubborn stains, you can use a mixture of water and vinegar. you can make this mixture by filling a glass with a layer of water and an equal layer of vinegar.
 Dip your microfiber cloth into the mixture and gently wipe the screen with it.
 If a spot is hard to clean, use circular movements.
 Then dry the screen with a second cloth.
 This prevents the liquid from drying up and creating stains.

 Tip 3: you don't have to be as careful with the bezel

-The television's bezel is usually made of hard plastic.
+The television's bezel is usually made of hard plastic or other strudy material.
 You don't have to be as careful with this as with the screen.
 Feel free to use a duster or paper towel to clean the bezel.
 You can clean very dirty parts by dipping the paper towel in your cleaning agent.
 Make sure you only touch the bezel and not the screen.

 Tip 4: things you definitely shouldn't do

 - Don't make your cloth too wet.
 Leaking fluids may end up in connectors, leading to a short circuit.
 For this reason, I also recommend that you don't spray the liquid directly on the screen.